elibroftw/music-caster/README.md

 # Build Instructions
 1. Make sure all the required modules are installed
+2. Download [PySimpleGUIWx.py](https://github.com/PySimpleGUI/PySimpleGUI/blob/master/PySimpleGUIWx/PySimpleGUIWx.py) (Place in root)
+3. Make sure you do not have the pypi version of PySimpleGuiwx installed.
-2. Make sure Python scripts folder is on path
+4. Make sure Python scripts folder is on path
-3. OPTIONAL: Having Inno Setup installed and `C:\Program Files (x86)\Inno Setup 6\` on path
+5. OPTIONAL: Having Inno Setup installed and `C:\Program Files (x86)\Inno Setup 6\` on path
-4. Run build.bat
+6. Run build.bat

 # Credits